oriondevs/abc-transpose/README.md

 ## Usage

-`up(abc: string, transpose: int)`: Transpose up abc notes, changing the key and notes. `transpose` indicates the number of semitones that is transposed.
-For example: Cmajor to Dmajor = 2 semitones, Emajor to Gmajor = 3 semitones.
+`up(abc: string, transpose: int)`: Transpose up abc notes, changing all notes. `transpose` indicates the number of semitones that is transposed.
+For example: C to D = 2 semitones, E to G = 3 semitones without change the Key.

-`down(abc: string, transpose: int)`: Transpose down abc notes, changing the key and notes. `transpose` indicates the number of semitonesthat is transposed.
-For example: Cmajor to Bmajor = -1 semitone, Gmajor to Emajor = -3 semitones.
+`down(abc: string, transpose: int)`: Transpose down abc notes, changing all notes. `transpose` indicates the number of semitones that is transposed.
+For example: C to B = -1 semitone, G to E = -3 semitones without change the Key.

 The table below shows the difference between 2 notes in semitones: